Day 137, Weds 17 May

 I had to try very hard to find something to complain about today.
 Then it occurred to me that there were several cyclists, often in pairs, zooming past me, going in the opposite direction at a very rapid pace.
 Of course!
 The wind was on their backs!
 Wimps!
 Where were they all yesterday, when I was struggling over Benmore, Fair Head and Torr Head?
 I don’t recall a single cyclist other than me all day yesterday.

-Having estimated a journey of a little less than two hours, I was crushed to discover that, as Fondo’s front wheel made gentle contact with the white painted wall of Larne Lifeboat Station, Garmin had recorded and now displayed 25.2 miles in 2hrs:01min!
+Having estimated a journey of a little less than two hours, I was crushed to discover that, as Fondo’s front wheel made gentle contact with the white painted wall of Larne Lifeboat Station, Garmin had recorded and now displayed 25.2 miles in a disappointing 2hrs:01min!
 Was it the moderate southerly headwind or the missed left turn short-cut to the harbour?
 Or a combination of both?
 I’ll get over it.

 An undeserved but very kind welcoming committee greeted me upstairs in the crew room.
 Thanks Derek (Station Mech), Fiona & Barry (A&ILB crew and parents of wee Isla, future crew), for the instant production of a generously filled chicken, bacon & mayo sandwich, pink fondant fancies and mug of hot tea!
 Later, Willy (ILB Helm & ALB crew) and Norman (2nd Cox’n and world record breaking pilot, the first and so far only one to circumnavigate the world in an Auto Giro) called in to say hello.
 We’re both wondering what to do next.
 Maybe a joint ANTI clockwise rotation of UK&ROI in an Autogyro fitted with floats.